 Wall Street's Wrong About These Stocks

-Wall Street hates the companies we'll discuss here.
+Wall Street fawns over the companies listed in today's table.
 So why do our Motley Fool CAPS members disagree?
-They've bestowed on these companies the highest four- and five-star ratings, signaling their faith that the associated businesses will outperform the market.
+They've tarred these stocks with one- and two-star ratings, showing a lack of faith that the associated companies will outperform the market.

 So who has it right?
 The professional class of analysts sitting in their paneled offices smoking stogies, or a motley crew of community investors pooling their best thoughts for others to share?
 We think we know who'll come out ahead.
 How about you?